Last Updated on 1 week by Sachin G

 - Both Operating systems needed a Minimum of 1 GB RAM.

-- Both Supporting 64-bit Architecture.
+- Both support a 64-bit Architecture.

 - In using an Antivirus Scanner, a Strongly recommended minimum of 3 GB RAM.

-Others Basic Requirements
+Other Basic Requirements

-- The hostname should be in a fully qualified domain name and the domain should not be matched in the Cpanel account.
+- The hostname should be in a fully qualified domain name and the domain should not be matched in the cPanel account.
 The below command will set the hostname in both operating systems.

 # hostnamectl set-hostname cpanel.techtransit.org